"I want style, body, and shine. A look that's totally all mine..."

 I never remember thinking my dark-brown skin was inferior, but my hair was an entirely different story.

 Of course, I wanted the same thing.
 I liked my ponytails and beaded braids, but by the second grade, it quickly became apparent that all the popular girls were getting their hair straightened — especially the ones at my new school in Marietta, Georgia, where my family had just moved.
-My Southern classmates had the shiniest curls and the most luxurious ponytails tied with ribbons that matched their colorful sneakers and tees.
+My Southern classmates had the shiniest curls and the most luxurious ponytails tied with ribbons that matched their colourful trainers and T-shirts.

 During those high school years, I put my hair through it.
 Honestly, it's a wonder how I still have anything on my head today.
 And because I didn't keep up with regular appointments, I suffered even more breakage.